Why is My WordPress Admin So Slow? Causes & Top Fixes

 WordPress Database Repair tool result

-Restore from a Backup: If nothing else works, you might need to restore your site from a backup.
+Restore from a Backup: You might need to restore your site from a backup.
 This is why regular backups are so important!

-Get Professional Help: If you're still stuck, it might be time to call in the experts.
-Your hosting provider or a WordPress professional can help diagnose and fix tricky database issues.
+Get Professional Help: Having trouble?
+Contact your hosting provider or a WordPress professional to diagnose and fix tricky database issues.

 Hide Your Login Page or Redirect the URL